corinagum/azure-chatbot/sqldatabase.md

 2. AddReference
  * *Used to add a different parent-child relationship between nodes; when a node already exists, but needs to be a child node of a different parent as well.
 Creates a new avenue in our graph structure.*
- * Saves Parent Node as a variable, saves Child Node as a different variable, and adds a row in the Reference table with these ids as start_id(parent) and end_id(new child node).
+ * Saves Parent Node as a variable, saves Child Node as a different variable, and adds a row in the Reference table with these ids as parent_id(parent) and child_id(new child node).
   * **Procedure**

 3. FindChildren